muhammad-fiaz/portfolio/README.md

 ## Contributing

 Contributions are welcome!

-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request. and make sure to follow the [project guidelines](CODE_OF_CONDUCT.md)
+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
+And make sure to follow the [project guidelines](CODE_OF_CONDUCT.md)